 The closing date for applications is Monday February 2, 2015 at noon.
 Please note auditions will be held on Tuesday February 17, 2015 between 5pm and 10pm.
 Our 2015 season runs from April to November.

 Were you put on this earth to entertain people?
 Are you charismatic, witty, charming?
 Would you enjoy pouring your heart and soul into a performance and being applauded and thanked by a delighted audience?
 Do you love Vancouver and its history?
 Are you reliable and a great communicator?
-Do you have a training or background in acting, improv comedy, musical theatre or teaching?
+Do you have a training or background in live performance, improv comedy, or teaching?

 If you can answer yes to these questions then we have the perfect job for you…becoming a Forbidden Vancouver Storyteller!

-Put simply, you will lead a group of 15 to 20 people on a 90 minute guided theatrical walking tour around downtown Vancouver.
-But what are you really doing as a Forbidden Vancouver Storyteller?
-You are telling the history of Vancouver that doesn’t get featured in the guide books or on the tour buses.
+You will lead a group of anywhere between 4 and 20 people on a 90-minute guided theatrical walking tour around downtown Vancouver.
+But what you are really doing as a Forbidden Vancouver Storyteller is telling the history of Vancouver that doesn’t get featured in the guide books or on the tour buses.
 A history of grit, of crime and of corruption.
-You are performing in character, looking into the whites of your audience’s eyes as they stare in amazement.
+You are performing, looking into the whites of your audience’s eyes as they stare in amazement.
 And you are giving people fascinating and engaging experiences they will remember and cherish for years.
 This is a job like no other.